rancher/rancher-docs/docs/reference-guides/rancher-security/hardening-guides/rke2-hardening-guide.md

           protect-kernel-defaults: true
 ```

-When both the `defaultPodSecurityAdmissionConfigurationTemplateName` and `profile` flag are set, Rancher and RKE2 does the following:
+When both the `defaultPodSecurityAdmissionConfigurationTemplateName` and `profile` flags are set, Rancher and RKE2 does the following:

 1. Checks that host-level requirements have been met.
 If they haven't, RKE2 will exit with a fatal error describing the unmet requirements.
 2. Applies network policies that allow the cluster to pass associated controls.
-3. Configures the Pod Security Admission Controller with the Pod Security Admission Configuration Template(PSACT) `rancher-restricted`, to enforce restricted mode in all namespaces, except the ones in the PSACT's exemption list.
+3. Configures the Pod Security Admission Controller with the Pod Security Admission Configuration Template (PSACT) `rancher-restricted`, to enforce restricted mode in all namespaces, except the ones in the PSACT's exemption list.
    These namespaces are exempted to allow system pods to run without restrictions, which is required for proper operation of the cluster.

 </TabItem>

 <TabItem value='v1.22 up to v1.24'>

-On v1.24 and older, the `PodSecurityPolicy` admission controller is always enabled.
+On Kubernetes v1.22 to v1.24, the `PodSecurityPolicy` admission controller is always enabled.

 Below is the minimum necessary configuration needed for hardening RKE2 to pass CIS v1.23 hardened profile `rke2-cis-1.23-profile-hardened` available in Rancher.

 :::note
-In the following example the profile is set to `cis-1.6` which is the value defined in the upstream RKE2, but the cluster is actually configured to pass CIS v1.23 hardened profile
+In the following example the profile is set to `cis-1.6` which is the value defined in the upstream RKE2, but the cluster is actually configured to pass the CIS v1.23 hardened profile
 :::

 ```yaml